preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 Reusing a common function/component which changes for different reasons violates SRP and will lead to maintenance issues.

-Same goes for reusing data structure which look similar - e.g. one could directly pass the database data structure to the UI since the view model looks the same as the model.
+The same goes for reusing data structure which look similar - e.g. one could directly pass the database data structure to the UI since the view model looks the same as the model.
 This should be avoided as this is also accidental duplication.
-Addressing it will lead to coupling between components which change for different reasons.
+Addressing it will lead to coupling between components that change for different reasons.

 ### Decoupling modes (again)
 There are many ways to decouple layers and use cases.
 They can be decoupled at the source code/binary or even service layer: